Your home may be repossessed if you do not keep up repayments on your mortgage.

 A mortgage loan.

-Stands for Annual Percentage Rate which helps you compare the cost of different mortgage deals.
-It takes into account the amount of interest you will pay, the length of the term of the mortgage, and other charges such as any product fee.
+Stands for Annual Percentage Rate of Charge which helps you compare the cost of different mortgage deals.

 This rate can go up or down from time to time and is announced by the Bank of England's Monetary Policy Committee.